-The goal of the Cancer-focused Summer Undergraduate Research program is to generate excitement in highly motivated undergraduates to pursue a future in cancer research and prepare them for the next stage of their careers.
+Cancer-focused Summer Undergraduate Research (CanSUR) is a National Institutes of Health (NIH)-funded program meant to generate excitement in highly motivated undergraduates to pursue a future in cancer research and prepare them for the next stage of their careers.

-The CanSUR Program supports 40 undergraduates for a 10-week period from June through August.
-Undergraduates are accepted from colleges and universities nationwide to work with one of 82 Case Comprehensive Cancer Center (Case CCC) researchers at Case Western Reserve University in Cleveland, Ohio.
-Students receive $5,000 stipends for the 10-week program.
+The CanSUR Program supports 32 undergraduates for a 10-week period from June through August to work in labs with Case Comprehensive Cancer Center (Case CCC) researchers at Case Western Reserve University in Cleveland, Ohio.
+Undergraduates are accepted from colleges and universities nationwide.
+Students receive $5,000 stipends for the program.
 Housing and travel allowances are available for select appointees.

 Key Components